ramidem/RDWD/Python/Codecademy/CS_Path/02-Development-Skills/02-Basic-Git-Workflow.md

 ---

 **Git Workflow**
-Nice!
-We have a Git project.

 A Git project can be thought of as having three parts:

 - A _Working Directory_: where you'll be doing all the work: creating, editing, deleting and organizing files
 - A _Staging Area_: where you'll list changes you make to the working directory